 - Prey Kol Primary School: Located in Prey Kol Village in the jungles of Preah Vihear Province, near the Laotian border.
 This school hosts about 500 students.

-We also have a number of an additional schools under development.
-We have already helped thousands of disadvantaged and orphaned students and girls at risk for human trafficking and hope to be able to help thousands more.
+We also have a number of additional schools under development.
+We have already helped thousands of orphaned and disadvantaged students and girls at risk for human trafficking and hope to be able to help thousands more.

 According to the United Nations, just one year’s education for girls reduces infant mortality by 5% to 10%.
-Thus, formal education is one of the most valuable resources for children in developing areas where over 75% of the population lives on less than two dollars ($2.00) a day.
-The Teach Them to Fish Foundation serves as a registered §501(c)(3) nonprofit charitable organization dedicated to alleviating the unimaginable human suffering caused by extreme poverty and hunger in the developing world where more than 69 million children do not have schools to attend, by building primary schools for children in rural Cambodia while emphasizing the importance of educating girls at risk for human trafficking.
+Thus, the Teach Them to Fish Foundation provides one of the most valuable resources for orphaned and disadvantaged children in developing areas where over 75% of the population lives on less than two dollars ($2.00) a day — education.

-Learn more about Cambodia below, or click the donate link at the top of this page to donate to our campaign to build schools in Cambodia.
+Learn more about Cambodia below, or click the donate link at the top of this page to donate to our campaign for building schools in Cambodia.
 You can also call us at 202-253-9393 to find more ways to help.

 Kingdom of Cambodia

 Cambodia is a country in Southeast Asia with an area of approximately 181,035 km2 (69,898 miles2) and a population of over 14 million people.
 Thailand borders to the west and north.
 Laos borders to the north and northeast.
 Viet Nam borders to the east.
 The Gulf of Thailand is to the south.
 There are two major inland bodies of water, the Mekong River Tonlé Mékong, and Tonlé Sap Lake.
 Phnom Penh is the capital and the largest city.